 Extending the Probationary Period – by Exception Only

 The employee’s probationary period is not to be extended, except for extraordinary circumstances.
 Any extension is to be approved by Human Resources prior to the end of the probationary period and before it is communicated to the employee.
 The request is to be submitted to Human Resources in writing.
-If approved, a Personnel Action Form will be completed by the supervisor and submitted to Human Resources.
+If approved, a Personnel Action Form (PAF) will be completed by the supervisor and submitted to Human Resources stating the extended duration.

 Release During the Probationary Period

 The university has no obligation to continue employment through the probationary period.
 If it is determined during the probationary period that the services of an employee have not been acceptable, the employee may be dismissed with Human Resources approval.
 Dismissals during probationary period are not grievable, except in cases of alleged discrimination.